2026

 Listen to the labyrinth poem, co-written by labyrinth passengers.

-The solarpunk/hopepunk labyrinth situates itself at the boundary between an art installation and a performance activity:
+The Solar-Hopepunk labyrinth situates itself at the boundary between an art installation and a performance activity:

 We see this project as an opportunity to encourage transformation towards social horizons of hope, peace, joy, curiosity, and love, combining walking with time for silent meditation and collective (and perpetual) writing.